QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 ## Comparing Markov Perfect Equilibrium and  Stackelberg Outcome

-It is enlightening to compare equilbrium quantities for firms 1 and 2 under two alternative
+It is enlightening to compare equilbrium values for firms 1 and 2 under two alternative
 settings:

   * A Markov perfect equilibrium like that described in [this lecture](https://python.quantecon.org/markov_perf.html)
   * A Stackelberg equilbrium

-The following code performs the required computations.
+The following code performs the required computations, then plots the continuation values.

 ```{code-cell} python3